Skip to Main Content

 Freshman admission requirements for the university are located at this web page Freshman admission requirements.
 Consideration for the FAN track currently requires:

-1. Admission to UNF by January 15th of the year of entry as pre-nursing major (requires minimum 3.80 weighted high school GPA and an application on file by December 15th) for the fall semester;
+1. Admission to UNF as pre-nursing major (requires minimum 3.80 weighted high school GPA) for the fall semester;

 3. Minimum 4.00 weighted high school science GPA*.